Assessment at Fairfield Infant and Colneis Junior – Information for Parents

 - Local schools should collaborate to ensure assessment systems are robust through sharing of good practice and regular moderation.

 The new National Curriculum has set out clear expectations for what children should achieve by the end of each Key Stage, and for English, Maths and Science, has provided guidance as to when in each phase this content should be covered.
-In order to monitor the progress of our pupils towards meeting these expectations, we use a combination of systems including Target Tracker, PUMA and PIRA standardised testing, Tapestry in EYFS and paper based end of unit assessments in the foundation subjects.
+In order to monitor the progress of our pupils towards meeting these expectations, we use a combination of systems including FFT Aspire Pupil and Curriculum Tracking, PUMA and PIRA standardised testing, Tapestry in EYFS, termly writing assessments and end of unit assessments in the foundation subjects.

-For reading, writing and maths, teachers will assess the children’s attainment on an on-going basis against the KPI’s.
+For reading, writing and maths, teachers will assess the children’s attainment on an on-going basis against the curriculum objectives for their year group.
 For other subjects this will be completed either at the end of a unit or work or at a specific time.
 They will base these judgements on a range of evidence including work produced in class (both written and verbal), observations, discussions with children and summative tasks/tests.

 PUMA and PIRA standardised testing